jorgechvz/stitchtly-barscanner/README.md

 ## Getting Started

-To set up and run Stitchtly-BarScanner, follow these steps:
+To set up and run Stitchtly BarScanner, follow these steps:

 ### 1. Prerequisites